nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

 found in the corresponding [section](Excited-State-Calculations "wikilink").

-### NWXC -- higher order derivatives for density functionals

-Whereas first order derivatives of density functionals are sufficient to calculate the Kohn-Sham energy and perform geometry optimizations, higher order derivatives are required for many properties.
-These properties include commonly used vibrational frequencies and excitation energies as well as others.
-To address the need for these derivatives a new library of density functionals was added that generates derivatives using either automatic differentiation or symbolic algebra approaches.

-To request a functional from this library add the NEW keyword to the XC line.
-By default this will use the automatic differentiation based implementation.
-However, the automatic differentiation based implementation can also be requested explicitly by adding the AUTODIFF keyword.
-The alternative symbolic algebra implementation can be requested by adding the MAXIMA keyword.

-Examples:

-` xc new b3lyp`

-` xc new autodiff b3lyp`

-` xc new maxima b3lyp`

-All three these examples request the B3LYP functional.
-The first two examples are equivalent in that they both use the automatic differentiation approach.
-The third example uses the symbolic algebra generated code.

-The library in question is also available in the NWPW module providing the same set of functionals to the plane wave capabilities as are available in the local basis set DFT capabilities.

 ## Sample input file

 A simple example calculates the geometry of water, using the metaGGA